 These penalties can drastically affect a player’s career, especially if they are trying to make it to the top.
 Missing just a few games can take you out of the rotation, and that could be the end of it.
 This is why people are beginning to question such harsh rules.

 Medical marijuana is slowly spreading throughout the nation.
-To most, it is understandable that a professional athlete would seek out a natural alternative for pain and relaxation.
 The MLB is being questioned more and more for their strict penalties for marijuana in the Minor League.

 The Problem of Pain Killers